 MuggleNet Review: Warner Bros.
 Studio Tour London Hogwarts Express

-Who’s ready to hop aboard the Hogwarts Express when it arrives at the Warner Bros.
-Studio Tour – The Making of Harry Potter later this month?
+Who’s ready to hop aboard the Hogwarts Express when it arrives at Warner Bros.
+Studio Tour London – The Making of Harry Potter later this month?

-Today, MuggleNet was invited along to a preview of the new Platform 9 3/4 expansion, with a very special guest in attendance – none other than Mark Williams (Arthur Weasley) himself!
+Today, MuggleNet was invited to a preview of the new Platform 9 3/4 expansion, with a very special guest in attendance: Mark Williams (Arthur Weasley) himself!

-We were previously lucky to see a sneak preview of the feature, which you can read about here.
+We were previously given a sneak preview of the feature.
 That was only a month ago, and then the site was still covered in scaffolding and new paint.
 Today, it was quite different, and you might have been forgiven for thinking that you had wandered into King’s Cross itself.

-Along the walls were trolleys and trunks, halfway through the wall, ready for visitors to pose with for pictures.
-Throughout the area, there were trolleys and trunks belonging to Hogwarts students, waiting to be loaded onto the train.
+Along the walls are trolleys and trunks, halfway through the wall, ready for visitors to pose with for pictures.
+Throughout the area, there are trolleys and trunks belonging to Hogwarts students, waiting to be loaded onto the train.

-Behind the train itself is a carriage that is open to visitors.
+Behind the train, itself is a carriage that is open to visitors.
 The carriage was originally used in the first film, and it is easy to believe that you have just boarded the train for Hogwarts.
-We were able to explore the narrow carriage, and some of the compartments were laid out as they were in some of the films – from the Prisoner of Azkaban to the epilogue in Deathly Hallows.
-There were several opportunities for pictures here as well.
-Outside the carriage was a row of open booths, as used in filming, which revealed how the green screen technology had worked, particularly for those Dementor scenes in Prisoner of Azkaban.
+We were able to explore the narrow carriage, and some of the compartments were laid out as they were in some of the films – from Harry Potter and the Prisoner of Azkaban to the epilogue in Harry Potter and the Deathly Hallows – Part 2.
+There are several opportunities for pictures here as well.
+Outside the carriage is a row of open booths, as used in filming, which reveals how the green screen technology worked, particularly for those Dementor scenes in Prisoner of Azkaban.

 The structure itself is impressive, and it certainly feels like a real platform.
 As you can see from the pictures, it’s a huge space.
-It’s hard to believe that it has all been constructed over the last few months.
-As always, the amount of detail and care that has gone into creating this new section of the tour is overwhelming.
-Of course it was very quiet, with only a few people wandering about, which will be different when it opens, no doubt making it feel like the train is just about to leave!
+It’s hard to believe that it was all constructed over the last few months.
+As always, the amount of detail and care that went into creating this new section of the tour is overwhelming.
+Of course, it was very quiet, with only a few people wandering about, which will be different when it opens, no doubt making it feel like the train is just about to leave.

-MuggleNet also got a chance to chat to Mark, and we’ll have the interview available for you to watch as soon as possible, so make sure you look out for it!
-In the meantime, check out the rest of our pictures in the gallery below.
+MuggleNet also got a chance to chat with Williams, and we’ll have the interview available for you to watch as soon as possible, so make sure you look out for it.
 The feature opens to the public on March 19 and is included in normal ticket prices.

-Thanks again to the Warner Bros.
-Studio Tour for inviting MuggleNet along today.
+Thanks again to Warner Bros.
+Studio Tour London for inviting MuggleNet along today.

 Are you looking forward to the new feature opening this month?
 Have you already got your tickets to go?
 Let us know in the comments!